Hwasa: 2014–2019: Debut with Mamamoo and launch of solo career

-2020–present: María and continued solo success
+2020: María

-In March 2020, Hwasa collaborated with the English singer Dua Lipa for a remix of Lipa's "Physical," which features Korean lyrics.
+In March 2020, Hwasa collaborated with English singer Dua Lipa for a remix of Lipa's song "Physical," featuring Korean lyrics.
 In April, it was reported that Hwasa had joined the original soundtrack lineup of the Korean drama The King: Eternal Monarch and would be releasing her first solo soundtrack song, titled "Orbit."
 The song debuted at number 16 on Billboard World Digital Song Sales Chart on May 2, 2020.

-On June 29, Hwasa released her debut EP, titled Maria, and the lead single of the same name.
+On June 29, Hwasa released her debut EP, titled María, and the lead single of the same name.
 The EP debuted at number seven on the Billboard World Albums chart and peaked at number eighty-one on the Billboard Top Current Albums Sales charts on July 11, 2020.
-Lead single "Maria" was composed by Hwasa and producer Park Woo-sang with the goal of showing her growth as a singer-songwriter.
+Lead single "María" was composed by Hwasa and producer Park Woo-sang with the goal of showing her growth as a singer-songwriter.
 Hwasa also wrote the lyrics for "LMM" and composed "Why."
-For the week of September 26, 2020, "Maria" peaked at number two on Billboard K-pop Hot 100 and on the week of October 3, 2020, it peaked at number 79 on Billboard Japan Hot 100.
-"Maria" also debuted at number six on the Billboard World Digital Song Sales chart.
+For the week of September 26, 2020, "María" peaked at number two on Billboard K-pop Hot 100 and on the week of October 3, 2020, it peaked at number 79 on Billboard Japan Hot 100.
+"María" also debuted at number six on the Billboard World Digital Song Sales chart.